 Skip to main content

-The Bring Your Own Fleet process activates Passpoint-enabled hardware for cellular network data transfer on Helium.
+The network conversion process activates Passpoint-enabled hardware for cellular network data transfer on Helium.
 In the cellular industry, these are known as 'Brownfield' deployments – where existing hardware is configured to operate a new network.
-These onboarded fleets are represented through an on-chain rewardable entity.
+Converted networks continue to work with existing SSIDs.
+The Helium Network configurations are additive to other configurations and do not impact existing network function.

 Using existing infrastructure reduces costs, making it a practical solution for venue owners.
 When deciding between deploying a new Hotspot (Greenfield) or converting an existing network, consider Proof of Coverage rewards, deployment costs, and coverage needs.
-New Hotspots earn Proof of Coverage rewards and require new hardware, while existing networks have lower setup costs and can quickly increase coverage.
 Both options can complement each other in the Helium Mobile network.

 Getting Started

-If you have compatible network, integrating it with Helium Mobile is simple.
+For compatible networks, integrating with Helium Mobile is simple.
 Start by reviewing the manufacturer-specific guides:

 Deployment Requirements